I have a controversial opinion to share with you today on whether or not Google Adsense is worth it and if it’s worth it.

 Do people make good money with Adsense?
 The yes case studies:

 The first case study I want to share with you is from a personal friend of mine who used this network many years ago and actually grossed $20,000 a MONTH through it.
-I talk about him (Eddy) more in the following article where I cite other success stories in the internet marketing world.
+I talk about him (Eddy) more in the following article where I cite other success stories if people making money online.

 He had a very good website at the time which was receiving a lot of search traffic and I estimate it was in the 1,000’s daily in order for the $20k a month to be possible.
 But in any case, this actually occurred and while his site eventually did tank for personal reasons, I want you to remember this case study because very shortly, I will explain why it was still a mistake for him to use this program despite these sick profit numbers I just told you about…